tomtom637/howl/README.md

 This time, we do not need to have postgresql nor Nodejs installed, for they are already present in the Docker container.

-At the root directory execute this command (Docker must be running):
+At the root directory, we execute this command.

 ```
 docker-compose up